+Available for September or January intakes (Year 1 entry only for January).
 Course overview: This is one of the UK’s most recognised courses within the field and it is well respected by the industry.
 The breadth of subjects covered means that the course is relevant to a range of computing careers - from programming, mobile development and network management to systems security and artificial intelligence systems.
 This course gives you the chance to be taught by experienced developers and internationally recognised researchers.
 This degree gives you the opportunity to choose your speciality through themes, which are based on traditional areas of computer science.
 You also take part in a business project - an opportunity to undertake industry-relevant development work.
 There are a number of subject areas to select from including programming; networks and computer security; systems design and databases; artificial intelligence; embedded systems and software architecture.
 After the course: The range of practical, business and personal skills you develop through this course prepares you for specialist roles in the computing industry, nationally and globally.
 Exciting projects give you the edge, keeping you up to date with the latest technical developments and techniques.

 Access course information through Teesside University’s website using the course details link provided.